pagopa/io-react-native-cie/README.md

 ### `NfcEventName`

-List of all the events emitted
+List of all events emitted during the CIE reading process:

 | Name                          |
 | ----------------------------- |